net-daemon/homeassistant-addon/netdaemon_alpha/README.md

-# NetDaemon V4 - alpha version
+# NetDaemon V4 - alpha pre-release version

-This is the alpha version of the upcoming version 4 of NetDaemon.
-The main change is full support for .NET 8.
-We will continue to support the V3.1 until .NET 7 runs out of support.
-Once we release this .NET 8 based version 4 of the runtime, no further development will be done on v3.
+This is the alpha pre-release version NetDaemon (V4 built on .NET 8).
+New unreleased features checked into the main branch will be accessable here.
+Prerelease software are unstable and for most users we recommend using the stable releases.

 Stay tuned for instructions how to upgrade to this version within a few weeks.